SolaceDev/solace-dev-codelabs/markdown/codelab-4-codelab/codelab-4-codelab.md

 Go ahead and create a markdown file where you'll create the actual codelab.
 Please have your markdown file name match the `id` in the header metadata that you will set in the next subsection.

-Negative
+> aside negative
-: If you're using Windows make sure to set your text editor to use UNIX line endings!
+> If you're using Windows make sure to set your text editor to use UNIX line endings!

 ####